-Check out the My Safe Home video to learn more about minor home improvements you can make to help increase safety.
-This interactive video takes you room by room to help identify some of the most common safety hazards, and provides tips for correcting them.
+Check out this home safety video to learn more about minor home improvements you can make to help increase safety.
+This interactive video takes you room by room to help identify some of the most common safety hazards and provides tips for correcting them.

 Commit just an hour to making your home safer and you’ll be amazed at what you can accomplish.
 Here are some ideas to get you started:

 - Be sure your hot water heater is set to 120 degrees or lower to help avoid burns.

 - Take your family’s fire escape plan on your kitchen bulletin board or refrigerator.